 5.05: Activities Not Requiring a Permit

 The following activities do not require a permit pursuant to M.G.L. c.
-21, § 43 and 314 CMR 5.00:
+21, § 43 and 314 CMR 5.00.
+The applicability of any exemption set forth in 314 CMR 5.05 shall not relieve any person of the obligation to comply with all other applicable laws.

 (1) (a) The construction, installation, modification, operation and maintenance of a facility that discharges a liquid effluent as a result of the treatment of sewage at a treatment works that is designed to receive and receives less than 10,000 gallons per day, provided that such facility and treatment works are designed, approved, constructed, operated and maintained in accordance with 310 CMR 15.000: The State Environmental Code, Title 5, Standard Requirements For the Siting, Construction, Inspection, Upgrade and Expansion of On-site Sewage Treatment and Disposal Systems and for the Transport and Disposal of Septage.